bayuarifbudiman/ChatbotFlask/README.md

 <b> Simple Description </b>
 <p>Chatbot Flask basicly is a chatbot with an endpoint api that has a goal to
-create an personal chat bot to tell someone about me or describe myself based on what people ask for to this chatbot</p>
+create an personal chat bot to tell someone about me or describe myself based on what people asked to this chatbot</p>

 <b> The Objective:</b>
 <ul>